Debatable Intelligence: Benchmarking LLM Judges via Debate Speech Evaluation: Limitations

 \section{Limitations}

 \paragraph{Data-related limitations} In this work, we benchmark LLMs using data collected by \citet{slonim2021autonomous}.
 This imposes some limitations on our experiments.
 First, multiple quality dimensions, such as relevance, style, factuality, and argument strength, are all combined into a single score.
 This may introduce interpretability challenges, which we aim to address in Section \ref{sec:reasoning_analysis}.
-Second, the data by \citet{slonim2021autonomous} does not contain annotations for speeches by current state-of-the-art models.
+Second, the data by \citet{slonim2021autonomous} does not contain annotations for speeches by current SOTA models.

 We try to address this gap in Section \ref{sec:new_speeches_eval} by generating additional speeches using the state-of-the-art GPT-4.1.
 Moreover, analyzing how LLM judges rate synthetic outputs from older \textit{and} newer models offers valuable insight into the qualities they prioritize in a speech, as seen in Section \ref{sec:reasoning_analysis}.

 Finally, in line with the data, we focus solely on opening debate speeches.
 This neglects the complexities of evaluating subsequent turns in debate, where arguments and counterarguments build upon each other.
-Evaluating LLMs' ability to judge multi-turn debate dynamics remains an open challenge.
+Evaluating LLMs' ability to judge multi-turn dynamics remains an open challenge.

 \paragraph{Variety of tested judges} In this work, we focus exclusively on prompted judges, as they allow for the use of complex, instruction-like prompts that closely resemble those given to human annotators \cite{slonim2021autonomous}.
-Evaluating the performance of fine-tuned judges --- such as Prometheus \cite{Kim2024Prometheus2A} and LMUnit \cite{saadfalcon2024lmunitfinegrainedevaluationnatural} --- on the task of rating debate speeches is left for future work.
+Evaluating the performance of fine-tuned judges---such as Prometheus \cite{Kim2024Prometheus2A} and LMUnit \cite{saadfalcon2024lmunitfinegrainedevaluationnatural}---on the task of rating debate speeches is left for future work.
 Reward models are trained for relative preference and are therefore unsuitable for the settings examined in this work.